andrewmpierce/andrewmpierce.github.io/_posts/10-10-2015-Things-I-Want-To-Learn-Post-TIY.md

 5. Get an ideal workflow to be as efficient as possible, exploring Vim, more command line tools and getting more comfortable with it.

-6. Learn a second (then third, fourth .....) language.
+6. Learn more languages.
+I mentioned learning R and that's just the beginning.
 Eventually I'd like to learn Ruby for sure, as I really love the Ruby community that I've been exposed to.
-I'd also like to explore Haskell, as I've seen that very commonly recommended for python programmers as a first functional language.
+I'd also like to explore Haskell, as I've seen that very commonly recommended for Python programmers as a first functional language.
 I've heard a lot about the value of learning at least some C in order to understand more modern languages, so that's on my list as well.
 Also I see a lot of utility in learning C sharp or C++.
-Although given the time, I'd want to learn every single language possible.
+Although given an infinite amount of  time, I'd want to learn every single language possible.

 7. Rebuild this blog with Django.
 I'd like to play with Django more as well as HTML and CSS and even some Javascript.
 It seems like the perfect opportunity!
 The